The Perfect 2 days in Lisbon Itinerary For the Responsible Traveler

 How to get around in Lisbon

 Lisbon is a perfectly walkable city, yet full of steep hills, so you’ll get a proper workout walking around.
-If you get tired from walking the cobbled streets, there are the famous trams and buses to get around the city.
+If you get tired from walking the cobbled streets, there are trams and buses to get around the city.

 Generally, I don’t recommend driving around in Lisbon, simply because it’s hard to find parking and the spots you find are super expensive.